Skip to main content

 Will the ceremony be livestreamed?

-A livestream of each ceremony will be available on the university's commencement site.
+A livestream of each ceremony will be available on the university's Commencement site.

 Parking

-Where can I park?
+Where can graduates and guests park?

-Free parking for guests attending commencement ceremonies is available in the Rivers Street Parking Deck and Peacock Lot.
-All parking is available on a first-come, first-served basis.
+Free parking for graduates and guests attending commencement ceremonies is available in these lots and decks:

 Will shuttles be available?